Dealing with Uncertainty in Contextual Anomaly Detection

 To evaluate anomaly detection performance, we use a 5-fold cross-validation strategy.
 This ensures that every data point is evaluated as part of the test set once.
-We adopt widely accepted metrics in the anomaly detection literature~\cite{liang_robust_2016, aggarwal2017outlier, kuo2018detecting, li_explainable_2023} like area under the ROC curve (ROC AUC), area under the precision recall curve (PR AUC), and Precision@n (which assesses the precision of the top-$n$ ranked points based on anomaly scores, where $n$ corresponds to the number of injected anomalies).
+We adopt widely accepted metrics in the anomaly detection literature~\citep{liang_robust_2016, aggarwal2017outlier, kuo2018detecting, li_explainable_2023} like area under the ROC curve (ROC AUC) and area under the precision recall curve (PR AUC).